DevilCoders/Artificial-intelligence-like-Codex-ChatGPT-/README.md

 # Artificial-intelligence-like-Codex-ChatGPT-

 An advanced custom AI model template with enhanced capabilities inspired by OpenAI Codex.
-This repository provides configuration and training utilities for building a large language model capable of understanding both natural language and source code across numerous programming languages.
+This repository provides configuration and training utilities for building a large language model capable of understanding both natural language and source code across numerous programming languages while pairing it with an enterprise-grade multilingual data factory.

 ## Features